stuebersystems/doc.quattropod.en/docs/usb/firmware-upgrade.md

 ## Connect and power on transmitters

-When updating the firmware it's important not to overlook the transmitters.
+When updating the firmware it`s important not to overlook the transmitters.
 Pay careful attention to keep the receiver and all transmitters equally up-to-date in order to avoid compatability issues.

 ![](/assets/img/QuattroPod_RX_TXs_PoweredON.jpg)